johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 You can speed up loading times (especially floppy loading times) considerably by entering "warp mode".
 You can toggle warp mode with ++end+pause++.
-This "time-warps" the speed of the emulation to the maximum your computer can handle, so you are going at "faster than real-time".
+This "time-warps" the speed of the emulation to the maximum your computer can handle, so you are going "faster than real-time".
 There is no sound if warp mode is engaged and the emulated CPU speed meter is pegged to 100% in the on-screen display.